austinwitherspoon/davinci-resolve-type-hints/original_resolve_docs/README.txt

-Updated as of 26 May 2023
+Last Updated: 1 April 2024
 ----------------------------
 In this package, you will find a brief introduction to the Scripting API for DaVinci Resolve Studio.
 Apart from this README.txt file, this package contains folders containing the basic import modules for scripting access (DaVinciResolve.py) and some representative examples.

 From v16.2.0 onwards, the nodeIndex parameters accepted by SetLUT() and SetCDL() are 1-based instead of 0-based, i.e. 1 <= nodeIndex <= total number of nodes.

 Overview
 --------
-As with Blackmagic Design Fusion scripts, user scripts written in Lua and Python programming languages are supported.
+As with Blackmagic Fusion scripts, user scripts written in Lua and Python programming languages are supported.
 By default, scripts can be invoked from the Console window in the Fusion page, or via command line.
 This permission can be changed in Resolve Preferences, to be only from Console, or to be invoked from the local network.
 Please be aware of the security implications when allowing scripting access from outside of the Resolve application.

 Prerequisites
 -------------
 DaVinci Resolve scripting requires one of the following to be installed (for all users):

     Lua 5.1
+    Python >= 3.6 64-bit
     Python 2.7 64-bit
-    Python >= 3.6 64-bit

 Using a script
 --------------
 DaVinci Resolve needs to be running for a script to be invoked.

 For a Resolve script to be executed from an external folder, the script needs to know of the API location.
 You may need to set the these environment variables to allow for your Python installation to pick up the appropriate dependencies as shown below:

     Mac OS X: